rflandau/Orv/README.md

 ... after discovery, key exchange.
 The vault could be used to pass around public keys, providing a second source of possible "truth" against MitM attacks.
 These can be self-signed for fully decentralized or rely on a PKI if Orv is used internally or by the controlling interest.

+# The Prototype

+(some description of what the prototype is)

+## I forgot what I was going to put here